skellis46/slipbox/art practices explicitly become epistemic things.md

 The problem here is that there is little if any discourse or dialogue with the field.
 The quantity of [[mesearch]] is overwhelming, and very few artist-scholars seem to engage with i) what other artistic-scholarly practices their work is in conversation with; ii) why their work matters; and iii) to whom does it matter?

-Just to note that Borgdorff discusses ontologic and epistemic boundaries on the next page. #toread
+Just to note that Borgdorff discusses ontologic and epistemic boundaries on the next page.

 _questions & thoughts:_